Strobesstrobes

 How do you cover storage, network, logging, and encryption?

 The other four domains follow the same least-exposure principle.
-Storage: block public access at the account level, deny anonymous reads, and keep SAS or signed-URL expiry short.
-Network: default to deny, restrict security groups and NSGs to known sources, avoid 0.0.0.0/0 on management ports (22, 3389, database ports), and segment with private subnets.
-Logging: enable full audit trails (CloudTrail, Azure Activity and Diagnostic logs, GCP Cloud Audit Logs), protect them from tampering, and ship them somewhere central.
-Encryption: encrypt data at rest with managed keys, enforce TLS in transit, and rotate keys on a schedule.
+Storage: block public access at the account level, deny anonymous reads, keep SAS and signed-URL expiry short.
+Network: default to deny, restrict security groups and NSGs to known sources, avoid 0.0.0.0/0 on management ports (22, 3389, database ports), segment with private subnets.
+Logging: enable full audit trails (CloudTrail, Azure Activity and Diagnostic logs, GCP Cloud Audit Logs), protect them from tampering, ship them somewhere central.
+Encryption: encrypt at rest with managed keys, enforce TLS in transit, rotate keys on a schedule, and scope key policies tightly.

 Cloud Security Posture Checklist (2026)